linagora/linshare/documentation/EN/epics/drive/story-2-user-create-a-drive.md

 *  After logged-in successfully, i go to Shared Space
 *  I can see the list of my drives and workgroups that are not inside any drives
 *  When i  click button "+" on top left of screen, there will be 2 options: Create a drive / Create a workgroup
+*  When i hover the option Create Workgroup, there will be a helper message:"A workgroup is a collaborating space that that can be managed by internal users or guests.
+A workgroup can be inside a drive (as nested) or standalone.
+Only Workgroups contains files or folders."
+*  When i hover the option Create Drive, there will be a helper message:" A Drive contains only Workgroups, a Drive will allow you to define a list of default members for all nested Workgroups."
 *  I choose create a Drive
 *  A popup will be displayed with a default drive name
 *  I can edit the name or not then click button Create